Tau - Alzheimer's Disease (AD) Research

 Beta-synuclein belongs to the family of highly conservative proteins in vertebrates.

-Similar to alpha-synuclein, beta-synuclein is found primarily in the brain; however, unlike alpha-synuclein, it is not associate with Lewy bodies in Parkinson disease 6-8.
+Similar to alpha-synuclein, beta-synuclein is found primarily in the brain; however, unlike alpha-synuclein, it is not associated with Lewy bodies in Parkinson disease 6-8.

 Recent investigations demonstrated that beta-synuclein can induce mild experimental autoimmune encephalomyelitis (EAE) in Lewis rats.